Ancient Education System In China

 The Han dynasty witnessed a profound shift in the educational landscape, largely due to the rise of Confucianism as the dominant ideology.
 Confucius (551–479 BCE), though not directly involved in establishing formal schools, profoundly influenced the curriculum and philosophy of education.
 His emphasis on ren (humaneness), li (ritual propriety), yi (righteousness), zhi (wisdom), and xin (trustworthiness) became the cornerstones of the educational system.

 The establishment of the Imperial University during the Han dynasty marked a formalization of education.
 While initially accessible mainly to the elite, it represented a significant step towards a more centralized and structured system.
-The curriculum heavily emphasized Confucian classics, including the Analects, Mencius, and the Five Classics.
+Because of that, the curriculum heavily emphasized Confucian classics, including the Analects, Mencius, and the Five Classics.
 Students underwent rigorous examinations to test their mastery of these texts, a precursor to the later imperial examination system.
 The goal wasn't just rote memorization, but rather the internalization of Confucian values and their application to governance and daily life.
 This period also saw the proliferation of private academies, supplementing the imperial institution and making education more accessible, albeit still largely limited by social class.

 The Flourishing of Academies and the Imperial Examination System: Tang and Song Dynasties (618-907 CE & 960-1279 CE)